More stores in Cuba are starting to sell liquefied gas in dollars: "Should the empty cylinder be registered or...?"

 The 29 dollars that the bullet costs is equivalent to approximately 15,660 Cuban pesos at the current unofficial exchange rate, which hovers around 540 pesos per dollar.

-For most Cubans earning salaries in national currency, that amount is out of reach.
-The Cuban peso has lost about 95% of its value against the dollar since 2020, and just in the last 12 months, the dollar has risen by 47.8% against the peso.
+For the majority of Cubans who earn salaries in national currency, that figure is unattainable.
+The Cuban peso has lost nearly 95% of its value against the dollar since 2020, and in just the last 12 months, the dollar has risen by 47.8% against the peso.

-The offer comes amid a chronic crisis in the state supply of LPG.
+The offer comes amid a chronic crisis in the state's supply of LPG.

-In January 2025, CUPET extended the purchase cycle to one cylinder every two months in Ciego de Ávila, while the shortage in Matanzas affected more than 109,000 households between October and December 2024.
+In January 2025, CUPET extended the purchase cycle to one canister every two months in Ciego de Ávila, while the shortage in Matanzas affected more than 109,000 households between October and December 2024.

-Similarly, in January 2026, the tanker Emilia returned to Cuba empty due to the government's inability to pay, worsening the shortage.
+In the same way, in January 2026, the tanker Emilia returned empty to Cuba due to the State's inability to make payments, worsening the shortages.

-As a partial response, the regime expanded the manufactured gas service in Havana with a goal of 25,000 clients, without addressing the structural problem.
+As a partial response, the regime expanded the manufactured gas service in Havana with a target of 25,000 customers, without addressing the structural issue.

-The indignation was also felt.
-Sergei Montalvo Aróstegui wrote: "Put electricity, water, ETECSA, and everything else in dollars too, but pay Cubans in dollars as well, pay a decent salary.
-People cook with firewood, suffer from hunger and misery, and the solution is not to blame the blockade."
+Outrage was also palpable.
+Sergei Montalvo Aróstegui wrote: "Put the electricity, water, ETECSA, and everything else in dollars too, but also pay Cubans in dollars, pay a decent wage.
+People are cooking with firewood, suffering from hunger and misery, and the solution is not to blame the blockade."

-Marile Fuente was more succinct: "It no longer matters.
-They will no longer give you more in national currency."
+Marile Fuente was more succinct: “It no longer matters.
+They’re not going to give you more in national currency.”

-Leticia Marrón Leyva requested Katapulk: “Please make a detailed post where you provide more arguments so that the public isn’t filled with doubts,” a request that summarizes the state of uncertainty in which most Cubans find themselves regarding an offer that, for many, raises more questions than solutions.
+Leticia Marrón Leyva asked Katapulk: "Please make a comprehensive post where you provide more arguments so that the people are not filled with doubts," a request that reflects the state of uncertainty in which most Cubans find themselves in the face of an offer that, for many, raises more questions than it answers.

 Filed under: